Mapping Firms' Locations in Technological Space: A Topological Analysis of Patent Statistics: Introduction

-We further investigate how our method compares with that of \cite{JAFFE198987}, which is based on k-means clustering and is one of the most prominent methods to study firms’ locations in the technological space.
-Our method differs from Jaffe’s in two ways: data-transformation protocol (logs vs. shares) and the scope of clustering (local vs. global).
-The first difference is trivial in the sense that we can use his protocol within our scheme as well, but the second is more fundamental.
-Whereas Jaffe’s global clustering is essentially a big \textit{discretization} operation that generates a list of disjoint clusters of firms, ours is designed to retain and recover the \textit{continuum} of firms and industries in the original data.
-Using Jaffe’s measure within our method, we show that seemingly unrelated industries are in fact connected in the technological space, sometimes in surprising ways.
+Third, we show how our method and results compare with \cite{JAFFE198987}, which is based on k-means clustering and is one of the most prominent methods to study firms’ technological locations.
+The scope of Jaffe’s clustering is global, which makes it suitable for splitting firms into industries.
+But \cite{JAFFE198987} struggles to track firm-level trajectories and fails to find any statistically significant relationship between their moves and performances.
+By contrast, our scope of clustering is only local, which allows us to preserve details at the firm-year level.
+Moreover, the whole procedure is designed to retain and recover the \textit{continuum} of firms and industries in the original data, and allows us to characterize firm-level trajectories.
+Our discovery of statistically significant relationships between the firms' financial performances and their length of unique technological trajectories (flares) demonstrates the benefit of this high-precision approach.

 Thus, our approach is complementary to the existing methods and can generate new insights that are difficult to obtain otherwise.
-It helps us answer some of the most basic questions, including where firms innovate, how industries and technologies are connected, and how they evolve over time, without losing the shape and continuity of the original data.
-Because its underlying mathematics is general, we believe this method is potentially useful for describing and characterizing other high-dimensional data in economics as well, such as product characteristics and international trade.
+It helps us answer some of the most basic questions, including where firms innovate, how their technological trajectories are related to their product-market performances, and how industries and technologies evolve over time.

-We organize the rest of the paper as follows.
-The remainder of section 1 provides the literature context in economics.
-Section 2 introduces the idea of topological data analysis (TDA) and explains our method.
-Section 3 explains the data.
-Sections 4 and 5 provide qualitative and quantitative explanations of the main results, respectively.
-Section 6 presents an alternative version of the Mapper graph based on Jaffe's protocol, and compares and contrasts it with his method.
-Section 7 concludes.